DominguitoLamo/justAntlr/README.md

 ### Generation of AST Gui Tree

 JustAntlr supports the generation of AST gui tree. you just open a grammar file and select a rule.
-Right click and choose `justAntlr: generate AST gui`.
+Right click and choose `justAntlr: generate AST gui` or  Enter `ctrl + shift + p`, choose `justAntlr: generate AST gui`.

 ![antlr:gui](./img/antlrGui.gif)

 ### Interact with Grammar

 It is possible to interact with grammar.
 Open a grammar file and select a rule.
-Right click `justAntlr: interactive input`.
+Right click `justAntlr: interactive input` and choose `justAntlr: interactive input`.
 Vscode opens a web view where you can input text and find the result.

 ![antlr:interact](./img/antlrInteract.gif)